The Short Guide to Launching a Self-Hosted Blog in 8 Minutes or Less [Screencast]

 For more on getting started with a blog, check out: The Complete Step-by-Step Guide to Launching Your Own Blog.

-If you’re ready to get started blogging with Bluehost, you can use my affiliate link to get an extra $3/month off the normal $6.95 price (only $3.95/month).
+If you’re ready to get started blogging with Bluehost, you can use my affiliate link to get a little extra off the normal $5.99 price (only $3.49/month).
 They’re a top recommended host by WordPress and have great customer service.
 I’ve worked with them before and been very pleased with the service.

 Do you have your own self-hosted blog?
 If you do, what do you love about it?
 If not, what questions do you have?
 Share in the comments.